Quantumind Review: A Safer Adderall Alternative?

 Will Quantumind Cause Side Effects?

-A medical review published in the JAMA Network Open journal found that taking Alpha GPC, an ingredient in Quantumind, was associated with an increase in stroke risk of over 40% in people over 50 years old.
+A medical review published in the JAMA Network Open journal found that taking Alpha GPC, an ingredient in Quantumind, was associated with a greater than 40% increase in stroke risk in people over 50 years old.

-We consider supplements that fail to publish an inactive ingredient list to have a higher risk of side effects, because without the full list of ingredients it’s impossible to determine if all of the ingredients are safe.
+We also consider supplement brands that fail to publish an inactive ingredient list (like Quantumind) to have a higher risk of side effects, because without the full list of ingredients it’s impossible to determine if all of the ingredients are safe.

 A YouTube creator named Eileen Kane reviewed Quantumind: